pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 The following sections detail how we quantitatively assess the activities of these four enzymes within corals.
-Briefly, we sample polyps from a coral, homogenize in a Tris buffer solution, add aliquot to a 96-well plate with reagents, and measure the absorbance over time to calculate enzyme NADH reduction activity.
+Briefly, we sample polyps from a coral, homogenize in a Tris buffer solution, aliquot to a 96-well plate with reagents, and measure the absorbance over time to calculate enzyme NADH oxidation activity.
 We will also measure total protein concentrations to standardize enzyme activity rates.

-# Load plate_map
+# Load the Plate Map

 A 96-well plate helps us efficiently analyze multiple samples and replicates of each sample.
 Because there are a lot of samples, however,